Our website for applicants can give you current status information and is always available. Your ID and password are required.

 MCAT scores are good for a period of three years.
-MCAT scores from 2014 are the oldest MCAT scores accepted for entry with the 2017 first year class.
+MCAT scores from 2015 are the oldest MCAT scores accepted for entry with the 2018 first-year class.

 After we receive your verified application from AMCAS, we will send you the link to the online secondary application via email.
 All applicants receive a link to the secondary.
 It can take up to four weeks after AMCAS verification to receive Drexel's link to the secondary application.
 Please contact us if you feel that the link to your secondary application has not reached you in a timely manner.
 Please make sure to check all spam/junk folders.
 Please retain your ID and password, which will be sent to you with the link for the secondary application.

 Yes.
 We will accept additional letters.
 They should be sent to us through the AMCAS Letters Service and, whenever possible, should reference your AMCAS ID number.